 - Speaking to your thoughts and feelings, for example, “You are just a feeling and not what you claim to represent.”

 I like the distance I get from writing down my thoughts.
 Suddenly they are static, in front of me on a page and no longer whizzing around in my head.
 They can be viewed instead of chased, which makes them much less intimidating.

 Output: Increased contentedness

 Epictetus advised that we should fortify ourselves with the “impregnable fortress of contentment.”
-According to the Stoics, the path to this contentment is simple – it’s the realization that we don’t need much to live a happy life.
+(Fragments 138) According to the Stoics, the path to this contentment is simple – it’s the realization that we don’t need much to live a happy life.